 Five Reasons to Visit Myrtle Beach This Fall

 Fall is arguably one of the best seasons on the Grand Strand – and for good reason!
-The weather couldn’t be more perfect, there are tons of things to do, it’s festival season and the list goes on and on.
-Here are the top five reasons we think you should book your Fall Break in Myrtle Beach or North Myrtle Beach.
+The weather couldn’t be more perfect, there are tons of things to do, fewer people are visiting and the list goes on and on.
+Concerns over COVID-19 mean that our local hotels, restaurants and attractions are limiting the number of people inside, allowing for social distancing and taking the proper cleaning and disinfecting precautions to keep everyone as safe as possible.

 Did you know Myrtle Beach averages over 200 sunny days a year?
 Yep, it’s true!
 The average temperatures in September are in the 80s with October averaging around 77 degrees.
 The humidity is down, and the ocean is still warm enough for a dip, so you can stay on the beach all day long.
 The comfortable weather is also great for exploring all of the attractions and things to do in Myrtle Beach.